leofavre/focal-point-mask/README.md

-# Focal Point Mask
+# Focal Point Mask Web Component

-Mask for images and videos with a focal point.
+A responsive mask web component that dynamically crops images and videos preserving a focal point.